 How indexing Postgres and flushing caches impacts performance

-Dealing with performance problems in Atlassian tools is our bread and butter.
-When we start working with customers, they frequently tell us that their database is what is causing the slowdown.
-In our experience this has rarely been the root cause, but we still need to make sure we understand what knobs we can turn, and what the impact will be in order to help customers improve performance.
+Performance problems in Atlassian tools are our bread and butter.
+Customers frequently tell us that their database is what is causing the slowdown.
+In our experience this has rarely been the root cause, but need to understand what knobs we can turn, and what the impact will be in order to help customers improve performance.